Master's degree African Studies (MA)

 Academic papers

-All students of the University of Vienna are encouraged to read the University's policy on plagiarism, copyright & use of pictures and data protection in research.
+All students of the University of Vienna are encouraged to read the University's policy on plagiarism, copyright & use of pictures and data protection.

 Graduation MA

 Check your electronic record of exams to make sure that all services are assigned to the correct modules and that there are no surplus services in modules.
-You can use the form „Prüfungspass“ linked here for comparison.
-In case of any uncertainties or changes, please contact the Student Services Office by e-mail.
+You can use the form Prüfungspass/Record of examinations - Master African Studies (in German) (Word) for comparison.
+In case of any uncertainties or changes, please contact the StudiesServiceUnit ("StudienServiceStelle") by e-mail: service.spl14@unvie.ac.at.

-Your transcript of records (aka Sammelzeugnis) has to be confirmed by the StudiesServiceUnit before the grade of the master thesis can be entered.
+The Master's thesis' grade can only be entered after the StudiesServiceUnit has confirmed your transcript of records (aka Sammelzeugnis).
 For this purpose, send your current and checked transcript of records by e-mail with the subject "Application for MA degree [name] [matriculation number]" to service.spl14@unvie.ac.at.

 ATTENTION: The application may only be submitted via your u:account [aMatrikelnummer@unet.univie.ac.at].
 Submissions from private mail addresses will not be processed.